David-Stephenson/gamedaygrill/src/events/trivia-night.md

 ---
-title: '🧠 Trivia Night 🧠'
+title: 'Trivia Night'
 date: 11/18/24
 description:
-  'Join us for Trivia Night, where teams compete in a battle of wits for prizes and glory, accompanied by great food and a lively atmosphere..'
+  'Join us for Trivia Night, where teams compete in a battle of wits for prizes and glory, accompanied by great food and a lively atmosphere.'
 image: '/images/events/trivia-night/header'
 ---